 According to Bruce's official website, he was born Oct.
 13, 1925 in Mineola, New York, growing up nearby in Bellmore.
-His parents divorced while he was young, and he spent his childhood bouncing around between relatives before joining the Navy at age 16.
+His parents divorced while he was young, and he spent his childhood bouncing around between relatives before joining the Navy at 16.
 He saw his father infrequently, but his mother, Sally Marr, a stage performer and professional comic, heavily influenced his career.
 After serving in World War II, Bruce briefly joined his father in California before settling in New York City, where he hoped to establish himself as a comedian.
 He started out gigging across Brooklyn and penning screenplays like Dance Hall Racket (1953), a gangster flick starring Bruce, his mother, and his onetime wife, Honey Harlow; children's film The Rocket Man (1954); and burlesque comedy Dream Follies (1954).

-He also released four albums of original material featuring the kind of unbridled tirades that came to define his style: sordid, satirical reflections on politics, patriotism, Jewishness, and the law.
+Bruce has also released four albums of original material featuring the kind of unbridled tirades that came to define his style: sordid, satirical reflections on politics, patriotism, Jewishness, and the law.
 The New York Times credits his act with advancing the idea that "the essence of comedy is to risk saying things you’re not supposed to say," and he's often remembered as either a rebel vanguard or an offensive provocateur.
 He was outright banned from multiple U.S. cities, and, despite his prominence, only appeared on television six times.
 By the end of his life, he'd been blacklisted from nearly every nightclub in America.

-In The Marvelous Mrs. Maisel, the fictionalized Lenny meets Midge after she winds up onstage at the Gaslight Café, where she delivers a drunken, impromptu, profanity-laced diatribe about the schmuck husband that left her for his secretary, drops her top, and is hauled off in a cop car where Lenny is already waiting.
+In The Marvelous Mrs. Maisel, the fictionalized Lenny meets Midge after she winds up onstage at the Gaslight Café, where she delivers a drunken, profanity-laced diatribe about the schmuck husband that left her for his secretary, drops her top, and is hauled off in a cop car where Lenny is already waiting.
 The next morning, she returns to bail him out of jail, but also to glean some insight into the newfangled comedy scene she's recently uncovered a taste for.
-Two episodes later, he returns the favor, and so begins their mismatched friendship.
+Two episodes later, he returns the favor, and so begins their unlikely friendship.